zeynepdukk/SpringBoot-Project-Flight-System/README.md

-# Flight Management System : Springboot Application For Starters
+# Flight Management System : Springboot Application
 ## Overview
 FlightSpringBoot is a Spring Boot application designed to manage flight information.
 The application provides a RESTful API to create, update, retrieve, and delete flight records.
 It also supports pagination, sorting, and searching functionalities.
-YOU can fing my internships book in files.
+You can find my detailed internship book in files containing restful API's, AWS and other technologies.
 ## Features
 Create, update, and delete flight records
 Retrieve all flight records or a specific flight by ID